 Legal help may be necessary

-Employers or insurers will often dispute whether the injury or illness was caused by the job, which can mean an arduous appeal process.
-Those who worry about getting the compensation they deserve can speak with an attorney who practices here in New Jersey.
-These legal professionals understand the state and federal laws and processes, giving a worker the best chance to secure the compensation they deserve.
+Employers or insurers will often dispute whether the injury or illness was caused by the job, which can mean an arduous process.
+The attorneys at Goldstein, Ballen, O’Rourke & Wildstein, P.C. understand the state and federal workers’ compensation laws and processes, giving a worker the best chance to secure the compensation they deserve.
 The earlier we become involved, the easier it will be for us to make sure your claim is properly documented.